Minerva Mayor's Court

 In person at the Minerva Police Department 24/7.

-Make sure the NAME OF DEFENDANT is on your check or money order so the payment gets paid to the correct case.
+Assure the NAME OF DEFENDANT is on the check/money order so the payment is applied to the correct case.

 Make your check or money order payable to: Minerva Mayor’s Court

-– Money Orders need to be completely filled out and signed otherwise the payment will not be processed and will be returned to you.
+– Money Orders need to be completely filled out & signed or the payment will not be processed.

-If you are paying for a traffic ticket in full and not coming to court please include the following with your payment
+If you are paying a traffic ticket in full & not appearing in court include the following with your payment

 2. Include a copy of your proof of insurance if it was not shown to the police officer when stopped.